Renee Reijo Pera: Research interests

 Reijo Pera has also worked to develop methods to improve the chances of pregnancy during in vitro fertilization by being able to identify and select healthy embryos for implantation.
 To do so, she and her team of collaborators essentially devised a method to film the embryos in the clinic using a microscope as it divides for the first time and then measure the differences between that process across embryos to score which are the most viable.
 Specifically, they score embryos based on the time it takes to complete the first three cell divisions (i.e. from one cell to 8).
 Her team was able to predict with 93% accuracy which embryos had the greatest chance of resulting in a successful pregnancy.
 This work was named a Top 10 Biomedical Breakthrough by Time in 2010.

 More broadly, Reijo Pera has also worked to understand human disease, especially Parkinson's disease and how pluripotent embryonic stem cells are ultimately able to mature into their specialized adult forms.
 She and her collaborators decided to focus their attention on identifying certain developmental milestones that occur in an embryo one week after fertilization, measuring gene expression in individual cells.
 They identified genes that were derived from the human endogenous retrovirus K, which activate key genes during early development and confer the embryo with immunity against other viruses.
 They later found that the human endogenous retrovirus-H produced key RNA molecules that could either activate or silence genes, acting as "switches" for gene expression.
 Her team found that these switches could help maintain pluripotency.

 Entrepreneurship

 Reijo Pera has worked to bring her research from "bench to bedside", founding startups geared towards addressing infertility.
-In 2008, she was a cofounder of Auxogyn, Inc; in 2015, Auxogyn and Fertility Authorities merged to form Progyny, a start-up offering plans to large companies that would help their female employees cover the cost of fertility treatments; in 2018, the company was named a "Disruptor 50" by CNBC.
+In 2008, she was a cofounder of Auxogyn, Inc; in 2015, Auxogyn and Fertility Authorities merged to form Progyny, Inc. a start-up offering plans to large companies that would help their female employees cover the cost of fertility treatments; in 2018, the company was named a "Disruptor 50" by CNBC.
 Progyny went public on the NASDAQ in October 2019 with a market cap of $3.5–4B in 2022.